U.S. News & World Report 2019 - 2020 Best Children's Hospitals

-Primary Children’s Hospital is ranked in eight specialties in U.S. News & World Report’s 2014-15 Best Children’s Hospitals rankings
+Primary Children’s Hospital is ranked as one of the nation's best children's hospitals in 8 of 10 specialties in U.S. News & World Report’s 2019-20 Best Children’s Hospitals Rankings Report.

 For families of sick children, these rankings provides unparalleled quality-related information, including: survival rates, adequacy of nurse staffing, procedure volume, and much more.
 Since their 2007 debut, the rankings have put an increasing emphasis on data that directly reflect hospitals’ performance over the opinions of physicians.